 Classic cars are one of our favorite types of vehicles to work on.
 They are timeless pieces of the automotive industry that shaped today’s modern car culture.
 Over the last 50+ years, cars have evolved but newer cars have an ancestor in some classic car collectors garage.
 The story behind a car, the passion the owner has for the car and seeing the advancements in the industry are what drives us to preserve your classic car.
-Detailing a classic car should not be trusted to just anyone.
-Read on to see what makes detailing a classic car different than a normal detail.

 A car that has been preserved or even resurrected is one that requires a lot of special attention and care.
 You cannot use the same methods, techniques or chemicals that you can on modern vehicle’s exterior paint, trim or metal.
 The interior fabrics and upholstery are much easier to stain with modern harsh chemicals as well.
 Taking the time and care to properly assess what your classic vehicle needs to get it looking its best while also preserving the original finish is always our goal when a classic car is brought in for detail service.
 Here are some of the key areas that you need to be more careful when cleaning